Seasons of Maasai Mara

 Wildebeests crossing the Mara river

-The Maasai Mara’s different seasons and months offer a variety of activities for tourists.
+The Masai Mara’s different seasons and months offer a variety of activities for tourists.
 Yet, no matter the period you pick, the park reserve will never disappoint with its incredible wildlife.

 If you loved reading this story, then subscribe to our blog here (it will ask to verify your email) to get inspiring travel stories and trivia delivered to your email.
 Stories about wildlife trivia, cultural experiences, curated luxury hotel lists, underrated places to travel, polar journeys and much more.